Gerg-L/mnw/docs/usage.md

 ### Wrapper function

 The wrapper takes two arguments:
-- a valid instance of `pkgs` or a set of args, passed to the module
+- a valid instance of `pkgs` or a set of specialArgs, passed to the module
   - the set must contain the aforementioned `pkgs` (to be used by the wrapper)!
-  - the set can contain extra args you might need in the module (such as functions, collections of such, npins/niv pins, etc)
+  - the set can contain extra specialArgs you might need in the module (such as functions, collections of such, npins/niv pins, etc)
 - a module, containing your setup